Khoroshkin-Tolstoy approach for quantum superalgebras: Quantum superalgebra Quantum superalgebra Uq(glm|n)

 Note that we have

-in particular
+in particular,

-It is clear that the vectors $E_{i j}$ and $F_{i j}$ correspond to the roots $\alpha_{i j}$ and $- \alpha_{i j}$ respectively.
-These vectors are linearly independent, and together with the elements $q^X$, $X \in \gothk$ are called Cartan--Weyl generators of $\uqglmn$.
+It is clear that $E_{i j}$ and $F_{i j}$ are root vectors corresponding to the roots $\alpha_{i j}$ and $- \alpha_{i j}$, respectively.
+These vectors are linearly independent, and together with the elements $q^X$, $X \in \gothk$, are called the Cartan--Weyl generators of the quantum superalgebra $\uqglmn$.
 It appears that the ordered monomials constructed from the Cartan--Weyl generators form a Poincar\'e--Birkhoff--Witt basis of the quantum superalgebra $\uqglmn$.